DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Method

 \subsection{Test-Time Training for Vessel Decomposition}

-Our work introduces \emph{test-time training} as a key feature of our unsupervised segmentation method, DeNVeR.
-This approach adapts the model directly to test data during inference without labeled training data.
+Our approach introduces \emph{test-time training} as a key feature of our unsupervised segmentation method, DeNVeR.
+To ensure temporal coherence in the predicted segmentation masks, we adopt dense deformation fields, similar to approaches that stabilize video frames using dense warp estimation~\cite{liu2021hybrid}.
 Using the test video's inherent structure and patterns, the model refines its parameters, allowing it to tailor its learning to each video's unique characteristics.
-This capability is particularly valuable in medical imaging, where patient variability is high and personalized diagnostics are crucial.
-Test-time training allows DeNVeR to adjust dynamically to new, unseen cases, significantly improving diagnostic accuracy and effectiveness.

 After obtaining the Hessian-based approach as prior and bootstrapped static background, we focus on utilizing a pre-trained optical flow estimator, RAFT~\cite{teed2020raft}, to further separate the vessel and background layer and obtain vessel segmentation masks.
-As shown in Figure~\ref{fig:pipeline} (c), for each image, we use a CNN model to predict masks for the foreground and background.
+As shown in \cref{fig:pipeline} (c), for each image, we use a CNN model to predict masks for the foreground and background.
 Both foreground and background have their canonical images.
-To simplify the problem, we first compute the canonical image for the background in Stage 1 (Section~\ref{sec:Background bootstrapping}) and keep it fixed.
+It's important to note that these images do not correspond to a specific cardiac phase.
+Instead, it is learned to represent the overall vessel structure across the cardiac cycle.
+To simplify the problem, we first compute the canonical image for the background in Stage 1 (\cref{sec:Background bootstrapping}) and keep it fixed.
 Then, in Stage 2, we optimize the canonical foreground using a CNN model with a fixed latent code $z$ \cite{ulyanov2018deep}.
+The latent code $z$ is randomly initialized and fixed during optimization.
+Its purpose is to provide a consistent input for generating the canonical foreground across different optimizations.
+The CNN is trained during the test-time optimization process for each video.
 Next, we use motion flow to reconstruct respective images from the canonical images.
 To enhance the coherence of each frame's mask, we calculate the flow warp loss, requiring both foreground and background motion fields.
 Thus, we utilize the spatial and temporal B-spline to model the entire motion trajectory.

+{\bf Background motion fields.} In the case of cardiac X-ray imaging, the background usually includes the heart and ribs, which don't experience significant displacement.
+Therefore, we use a B-spline with lower degrees of freedom to estimate the motion flow.